natemiller1/GethLab/README.md

 admin.peers
 ```

-After that's done you can start the mining process by:
+After that's done you can start and stop the mining process by using the below code.
+The first time you start mining, you will need to install DAG (a specific dataset related to proof of work), this will take a minute or so, then mining will commence.
 ```
 miner.start(1)
 miner.stop()